National Performance Tables KS4

 Please note that these tables do not show final Year 11 results for 2016 and 2015 but instead the first entry made in the subject.
 This means that results shown are drawn from performance in Year 10 or in the Autumn term of Year 11 rather than final outcomes from students.
 As such, these are significantly lower than the actual results.

-However, outcomes for 2017 in the table are largely accurate, though they do not include re-marks, some results that were missed by the DfE and a small number of improved results in Core Science.
+However, outcomes for 2018 in the table are largely accurate, though they do not include re-marks.
 To see the school results for Year 11 students, please go to the Performance section of the school website here; more information can also be found under the School Evaluation section here.

 Why the National Performance Tables don't show the Year 11 results that our students achieved in 2016 and 2015?

 The results shown in 2015/16 and 2014/15 tables are Year 10 results; they are what our Year 11 group achieved in Summer of their Year 10, half way through their courses.
 Our cohorts took English Language, Mathematics and Core Science at the end of Year 10.

 However, 2017 results show our Year 11 outcomes, except for a smasll number of entries in Core Science, which were taken initially in Year 10 and then re-entered in Year 11.

 What are the results that students got at the end of Year 11 in summer 2015 and 2016?